tigeraniya/papy/trunk/doc/source/install.rst

 Installation
 ============

-This guide will go through all the steps required to install a bleeding-edge version of PaPy on a UNIX machine.
+This guide will go through the steps required to install a bleeding-edge version of PaPy on a UNIX machine.